Travel Tank promises innovation, excellent service delivery

-The unveiling of the new products yesterday in Lagos was graced by the presence of airline country managers, affiliate partners as well as tech outfits.
+The unveiling of the new products which held yesterday at Eko Hotel in Lagos, was graced by the presence of airline country managers, affiliate partners as well as tech outfits.

 The CEO, Travel Tank Limited, Mr. Yemi Smith, explained that the industry deserved an OTA that helped, engaged and informed travellers on making the best and most appropriate travel purchases.

-“We are introducing the cheapest airfares, hotel rates and bundle packages into a Nigerian market, while maintaining a mindset for service excellence.
+“We have introducing the cheapest airfares, hotel rates and bundle packages into a Nigerian market while maintaining a mindset for service excellence.
 Good customer service is central to our business model and so we created a product that embodied the importance of travel customer service.
 We have birthed a new team of travel experts whom we call the travel sharks.
 For our affiliates, we have created a platform as they have never seen before.
-A powerful and robust platform which gives affiliates more customisation, more control and more visibility over their bookings.”
+A powerful and robust platform which gives affiliates more customization, more control and more visibility over their bookings.”

-Country Manager, Virgin Atlantic, Justin Bell stated: “Potentially, this is one of the best platforms I have seen, not only in Nigeria, but even anywhere else.
-Travel Tank has a strong heritage in innovation and also a strong custom in providing top-notch services to its customers.
-We believe that Travel Tank will make a huge difference in the industry.
-Other product offerings officially launched included Travel Tank Ratings, Travel Tank Trip Finder, and Travel Tank Destinations.
+Country Manager, Virgin Atlantic, Justin Bell, stated: “Potentially, this is one of the best platforms I have seen, not only in Nigeria, but even anywhere else.
+Travel Tank has a strong heritage in innovation and also a strong custom in providing top-notch services to its customers.”

 Leave a Reply